gschueler/edam/docs/how-it-works.md

 If not specified, then the file name will be used as the title.

 The Title is used in linking to the document, and can be used in the output file name.

+In *Recursive mode*, the title of an Index file is used in linking to the subdirectory it is in.

 ## Document naming